spring-guides/gs-accessing-data-mongodb/README.md

+This guide walks you through the process of building an application Spring Data Mongo to store and retrieve data in mongo's document-based database.

 What you'll build
 -----------------

-This guide walks you through the process of building an application Spring Data Mongo to store and retrieve data in mongo's document-based database.
+You will store `Person` POJOs in a Mongo database using Spring Data Mongo.

 What you'll need
 ----------------